 Minjae shrugged.
 “Better ghosts than gods.”

-The surge kicked through the limb like a lightning bolt.
-Onyx’s fingers spasmed once before settling.
-He exhaled through his teeth, low and controlled.
+The surge kicked through the limb like a lightning bolt, and Onyx’s fingers spasmed once before settling.
+He blew out a breath through his teeth.

 Minjae grinned.
 “See?
 Look at that.
 Didn’t explode.
 Ten out of ten.”